Blacksburg Transit: Employees

 The majority of BT's drivers are part-time employees, making BT a popular employer with Virginia Tech students as well as retirees.
 The majority of the service's full-time staff consists of administrative and supervisory positions.

 BT Access

 BT Access is Blacksburg Transit's complementary paratransit service.
 The service is available for persons with a temporary or permanent disability who meet the criteria established under the Americans with Disabilities Act.
 Once approved, riders can schedule one time or recurring trips with door-to-door service to any destination within Blacksburg.
-Riders wishing to go to Christiansburg can schedule a trip to meet the Two Town Trolley at its Squires Hall timecheck or at LewisGale Hospital Montgomery.
+Riders wishing to go to Christiansburg can schedule a trip to meet the Two Town Trolley at the Loops or at LewisGale Hospital Montgomery.